What are panelized homes and how are they built?

 The entire home is built in a factory

-Who regulates it?
+Who regulates the building process?

 Local building authorities